shafin-jadavji/face-recognition-app/README.md

 ### Current Features
 1. **Face Detection (Static Images):**
-   - Detect faces in a single image using OpenCV's Haar Cascade.
+   - Detect faces in a single image using OpenCV's Haar Cascade or DLIB libraries.

 2. **Face Detection (Video Feed):**
    - Detect faces in real-time video using a webcam.

 ### Future Enhancements
-- Switch to DLIB’s `get_frontal_face_detector()` for more robust detection.
 - Add face recognition functionality with a database of known faces.
 - Implement learning of new faces dynamically.
 - Add support for group face recognition, emotion detection, and cloud integration.